Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and

 \subsection{Present measurements}

-The measured ratio of the neutron-induced fission cross section of $^{236}$U and $^{235}$U is shown in Fig.~\ref{f17} and compared to some measurements performed by other authors \cite{Behrens_1977, Meadows_1978, Goverdovskii_1985, Fursov_1985, Meadows_1988, Kanda_1986, Lisowski_1992, Sarmento_2011, Tovesson_2014}.
-Despite the fact that the Lisovski et al. data presented in EXFOR are not final, as the authors themselves noted, and were obtained by digitizing points from a figure published in the conference proceedings \cite{Lisowski_1992}, this data are also presented in the Fig.~\ref{f17} since this is the first data obtained for a wide range of incident neutron energies and the corrections to be made are small.
+The measured ratio of the neutron-induced fission cross section of $^{236}$U and $^{235}$U (the digital data are presented in the Supplemental Material \cite{SM}) is shown in Fig.~\ref{f17} and compared to some measurements performed by other authors \cite{Behrens_1977, Meadows_1978, Goverdovskii_1985, Fursov_1985, Meadows_1988, Kanda_1986, Lisowski_1992, Sarmento_2011, Tovesson_2014}.
+Despite the fact that the Lisowski et al. data presented in EXFOR are not final, as the authors themselves noted, and were obtained by digitizing points from a figure published in the conference proceedings \cite{Lisowski_1992}, these data are also presented in the Fig.~\ref{f17} since they are the first data obtained for a wide range of incident neutron energies and the corrections to be made are small.
 The experimental uncertainties of our ratio are listed in Table~\ref{t4}.
 The statistical accuracy achieved in this work in the energy range above 0.8 MeV is on average 2.3\% for a given energy bin.
-The total average systematic error is largely determined by the uncertainty in the thickness of the targets used and amounts to 1.3\%.
+The total average systematic error is largely determined by the uncertainty in the thickness of the targets used and amounts to 1.4\%.

-Figure~\ref{f18} shows the fission cross section of $^{236}$U determined from our ratio data using expression (10) and the standard (below 200 MeV) and recommended (300-1000 MeV) neutron-induced fission cross section of $^{235}$U \cite{Marcinkevicius_2015, Carlson_2018}, which are also shown.
-For comparison, the figure also shows the results of earlier works \cite{Behrens_1977, Fursov_1985} and relatively recent measurements \cite{Sarmento_2011, Tovesson_2014}, together with an estimate from the ENDF/B-VIII.0 library \cite{Brown_2018} (the data from \cite{Lisowski_1992} is not shown because there is no information about the measurement errors in this work).
+Figure.~\ref{f18} shows the fission cross section of $^{236}$U (the digital data are presented in the Supplemental Material \cite{SM}) determined from our data for ratio of cross sections (the digital data are presented in the Supplemental Material \cite{SM}).
+The standard (below 200 MeV) \cite{Carlson_2018} and recommended (300-1000 MeV) \cite{Marcinkevicius_2015} neutron-induced fission cross section of $^{235}$U has been used, that is also shown.
+For comparison, the figure also shows the results of earlier works \cite{Behrens_1977, Fursov_1985} and relatively recent measurements \cite{Sarmento_2011, Tovesson_2014}, together with an estimate from the ENDF/B-VIII.0 library \cite{Brown_2018} (the data from \cite{Lisowski_1992} are not shown because there is no information about the measurement errors in this work).
 All data presented in this figure were determined using the same standard.
 Within the total error of the data obtained, which also includes the error in determining the number of nuclei in the targets, there is an agreement between the data of this work and the data of other authors in the entire neutron energy range studied.